groonga/groonga/doc/source/reference/commands/load.rst

   ]

 ``[COLUMN_NAME1, COLUMN_NAME2, ...]`` in bracket style is effective
-only when ref:`load-columns` parameter isn't specified.
+only when :ref:`load-columns` parameter isn't specified.

 When a target table contains primary key, you must specify ``_key`` column (pseudo column associated primary key) as the one of